muralitheda/gcp-cloud-usecases/usecase6-modernization2-gcp-dataproc-bigquery-orchestrationcomposer/README.md

 The entire end-to-end workflow, from data ingestion to processing in Dataproc and loading into BigQuery, is meticulously orchestrated using **Google Cloud Composer**, which is a managed Apache Airflow service.
 Cloud Composer allows us to define our data flows as Directed Acyclic Graphs (DAGs), enabling automated scheduling, dependency management, error handling, and monitoring.
 This ensures our data pipelines are reliable, repeatable, and easily scalable.

 Finally, the curated data in BigQuery is utilized by tools like **Google Data Studio** or **Looker** to create interactive dashboards and reports, providing valuable business insights.

+## 7. Steps to Execute the Use Case:

+1. **GCP Cloud Composer (Apache Airflow) Cluster Creation**
+   1. Once for all activity
+   2. Performed by Cloud Platform Engineers/Admins
+   3. Composer instances will run 24/7.
+   4. All the projects (Developers) will use the common (CC) Airflow Scheduler as a common platform.
+   5. Note: Ensure to terminate the Composer cluster post usage